-If you change one of your payment, shipping or returns policies, we’ll update all the items associated with that policy, to use your new terms.
-However, if the listing is restricted so that it can't be revised, changes to payment, shipping and returns terms won’t be allowed.
-In that case, the restricted listings will stay associated with your original policy, and we'll automatically create a new copy with your changes which will apply to your unrestricted listings.
+If you change one of your shipping or return policies, we’ll update all the items associated with that policy to use your new terms.
+However, if the listing is restricted so that it can’t be revised, changes to shipping and return terms won’t be allowed.
+In that case, the restricted listings will remain associated with your original policy, and we’ll automatically create a new copy with your changes that will apply to your unrestricted listings.

 You can opt out any time by selecting the Opt out link on the Manage business policies page - opens in new window or tab.
-Your active listings won't be affected, but if you want to make changes to payment, shipping and returns terms, you’ll need to do that individually on each listing in future.
-You can also opt back in to Business policies at any time.
-The policies you’ve already created will still be there, ready for you to use again.
+Your active listings won’t be affected, but if you want to make changes to payment, shipping, and return terms, you’ll need to do that individually on each future listing.
+You can also opt back in to business policies at any time; the policies you already created will still be there, ready for you to use again.

-Usually this means there are large numbers of business policies created in the background already associated with your account, and our automated processes were not able to clean them up.
-Please contact our customer services team for help.
+This usually means there are large numbers of business policies created in the background already associated with your account, and our automated processes were not able to clean them up.
+Please contact our customer service team for help.

 Yes.
 You should review your business policies and update where necessary.
 We recommend cleaning up your policies to avoid any overlap, so there is only one of each.
 Select Clean up policies on the Manage business policies page.
 You can also opt out of business policies any time by selecting the Opt out link on the Manage business policies page.
 Your active listings won’t be affected, and if you need to make changes to payment, shipping, and return terms, you can do that individually on each future listing.